MatteoF1/clone-record-mask/README.md

 Small Salesforce LWC which provides a generic, low-maintenance record mask which can be used in Screen Flows and allows to clone records while being in the context of a flow interview.

+N.B. this is a demo only.
+Not to be used for production.

 ## Open Tasks

 - Add video?